joouha/modshim/README.md

 Suppose we want to enhance the standard library's `textwrap` module.
 Our goal is to add a `prefix` argument to `TextWrapper` to prepend a string to every wrapped line.

 First, create a Python module containing your modifications.
-It should mirror the structure of the original `textwrap` module.
+It should mirror the structure of the original `textwrap` module, redefining only the parts we want to modify.
+For classes like `TextWrapper`, this can be done by creating a subclass with the same name as the original class:

 ```python
 # prefixed_textwrap.py